Growing Hibiscus Sabdariffa

 While Hibiscus sabdariffa is a native plant of the tropics, given the right care they are also perfectly capable of being grown and harvested in northern climates with seasonal temperatures.
 Also known as roselle or sorrel, they are similar to humans in that they thrive best and are healthiest in moderate conditions.
-Whether you are dealing with temperature, water, or fertilizer, too much or too little is harmful.
-Moderation is key, and a healthy hibiscus will produce quality calyxes for consumption.
+Moderation is key; Whether you are dealing with temperature, water, or fertilizer, too much or too little is harmful.
+A healthy hibiscus will produce quality calyxes for consumption.